python-jsonschema/jsonschema/docs/validate.rst

 Occasionally it can be useful to provide additional or alternate types when validating the JSON Schema's :validator:`type` property.

-:mod:`jsonschema` tries to strike a balance between performance in the common case and generality.
+`jsonschema` tries to strike a balance between performance in the common case and generality.
 For instance, JSON Schema defines a ``number`` type, which can be validated with a schema such as ``{"type" : "number"}``.
 By default, this will accept instances of Python `numbers.Number`.
 This includes in